Skip to content

 image.png

 In Server Manager, go to Local Server.
 Make sure Remote Desktop is Enabled.
+Click Enabled next to Remote Desktop.
+Click Select Users.
 Add user splunk.

 image.png